 I enjoy exposing where things might fall apart, dismantling heroic activity and expectations of virtuosity, while being a figure of heroic endeavor.
 What about those things you feel, things that cannot be explained, or take your breath away?
 It is important to me that the capacity of dance to transmit the mysterious is recognized and felt.

-Meg Wolfe is a choreographer, performer, curator, producer, and dance instigator.
-She has been making collaborative dance and performance works as well as visual objects in Los Angeles since 2004.
+Meg Wolfe is a Los Angeles-based choreographer, performer, curator, producer, and dance instigator.
 She is the founder and director of Show Box L.A.; and in 2016, she opened the studio, we live in space.
+Her creative process also spans objects and DIY installation, collage, video, writing, and the alter-ego character “Shannon”.

 As a choreographer, her full-evening work, New Faithful Disco (2016) was a National Performance Network (NPN) Creation Fund and Forth Fund Project co-commissioned by REDCAT, Portland Institute for Contemporary Art (PICA), DiverseWorks, Z Space, and NPN.
 It was noted in Artforum’s Best of 2016 – The Year in Performance.
 The creation of NFD was supported through development and technical residencies at REDCAT; Performance Works NorthWest Alembic Residency; UCLA World Arts & Culture/Dance Hothouse Residency; Show Box LA with support from the City of Los Angeles Department of Cultural Affairs and the National Endowment for the Arts; and a Foundation for Contemporary Arts Emergency Grant.